AlexKurta/generator-webpack-config/README.md

 * features
     * this project should not try to offer all that webpack can.
 It should provide sensible configuration options that cover common and/or sensible use cases.
     * if you want the project to accommodate non-common use cases then try to abstract from that to provide a more general configuration ability.. without over complicating things => try to keep it logical and simple and non-error prone.
-Another possibility is adding some kind of plugin capability to the generator, to its code is not affected.
+Another possibility is adding some kind of plugin capability to the generator, so its code is not affected.
     * provide sensible defaults for user inquiries

 ### Before sending pull request